muratk3n/thirdwave/en/tweets/2020/week21a.md

 ---

-Hmm CFD could be overkill.
+CFD could be overkill..
 All I need is some molecules jigglin..

 LAMMPS?

 *2020-5-17 9:53:57*